RuslanMelnychenko/bx24-api/README.md

 This library is an improved interface for working with the [official Bitrix JavaScript library](https://training.bitrix24.com/rest_help/js_library/index.php).

+> The library cannot be used for external applications and webhooks.

 Advantage:
 - [x] Promise is used instead of callback in functions.
 - [x] Auto loading and initialize the official Bitrix library when calling any function.